neerajgautam11/M2-EmbSys/Project/1_Requirements/README.md

 The heating system is basically used to control the temperature.
 The user gets access to turn on the heater.
 The temperature sensor keeps monitoring the temperature and sends the analog value to the microcontroller.
 The microcontroller processes the analog input of the temperature sensor and outputs a temperature value through serial communication.
 All the activities of the activities of the control system are done on a microcontroller called Atmega328.
 The functionality of the heat control system is coded in embedded c and the working is demonstrated using simuation in a software called SimulIDE.

+## Abstract

+A heating system is a mechanism for maintaining temperatures at an acceptable level ,by using thermal energy within Everywhere like home , cars etc. It helps the system to raise the temperature of an enclosed space for the primary purpose of ensuring the comfort of the occupants.The Seat Heating control system is mostly  used to control the temperature of a car seat.
+When a passenger or a driver of the car sits on the car seat, the button sensor gets activated (which acts as one switch).
+After that, the user has to turn on the heater(It's called the recirculation button, and it plays an important role in the heat).The temperature sensors work by measuring the temperature that's being given off by the thermostat and/or the coolant itself, and it also  keeps monitoring and recording the temperature and sends the analog value to the microcontroller ATmega328.
+The microcontroller takes the analog input of the temperature sensor and gives output a temperature value through  USART(universal synchronous and asynchronous receiver and transmitter).

 # **Research:**

 Seat warmers were first introduced by Cadillac in 1966 to help with backaches.
 Some vehicles come with car seat warmers, which heat up the seat with the push of a button.
 Normally the buttons are located on the side of the driver and passenger door.
 In some vehicles, just the bottom of the seat warms up, where in others both the bottom and back warm up.